wl13/BioScripts/README.md

 # BioScripts

 ### INTRODUCTION
 Scripts for bioinformatics processing and analysis.
-Supplement to other more useful tools like bcftools(http://samtools.github.io/bcftools/), vcftools(https://vcftools.github.io/index.html) and etc.
+Supplement to other more useful tools like bcftools (http://samtools.github.io/bcftools/), vcftools (https://vcftools.github.io/index.html) and etc.

 ### INSTALL
 Add "MyPerl" folder to PERL5LIB, something like "export PERL5LIB=$HOME/folder_contain_MyPerl", or copy it to a pre-exist folder like "perl/site/lib", or just copy it to the same folder where you run the script

 ### USAGE
+Simply type "perl certain_script.pl" for details of each option or read through the descriptions below ..

 #### calc_vcf_diversity.pl
-**Calculate within- or between-groups diversities from a vcf file, an alternative choice of "vcftools --window-pi".**
+> Calculate within- or between-groups diversities from a vcf file, an alternative choice of "vcftools --window-pi".

     Version: 2.0.0